 Basis is easy to calculate for a product like canola.
 Canola has a futures market that trades in Canadian dollars so the comparison of cash to futures is easy.
-The most common grade for harvested canola is #1 and that is the base grade for the canola futures contract.
+The most common grade for harvested canola is number 1 and that is the base grade for the canola futures contract.

-Therefore, in comparing the price of our Canadian hard red spring wheat to the Minneapolis futures, the currency difference needs to be accounted for.
-Most grain companies operating in Western Canada are quoting hard red spring wheat basis in Canadian dollars and they are listing that basis as the difference between the local cash price and the US-denominated Minneapolis futures price.
+In comparing the price of our Canadian hard red spring wheat to the Minneapolis futures, the currency difference needs to be accounted for.
+Most, but not all grain companies operating in western Canada are quoting hard red spring wheat basis in Canadian dollars and they are listing that basis as the difference between the local cash price and the United States denominated Minneapolis futures price.
 Grain companies are stating that the currency difference is accounted for as part of their basis.

 Basis calculation examples

-Example 1: Here is an example of basis calculated without an exchange rate adjustment to the futures price.
+Basis calculated without an exchange rate adjustment to the futures price:

-- C$5.71 per bushel – central Alberta area CWRS wheat cash bid
+- C$9.60 per bushel central Alberta area CWRS wheat cash bid

-- Minus US $5.87 per bushel – Minneapolis Grain Exchange March wheat futures
+- Minus US$8.02 per bushel Minneapolis Grain Exchange December wheat futures

-Example 2: futures price converted to Canadian dollars with the exchange rate at 80 cents per United States dollar.
+Futures price converted to Canadian dollars with the exchange rate at 74 cents per United States dollar:

-- Minus $7.34 per bushel – Minneapolis Grain Exchange March wheat futures
+- Minus $10.84 per bushel Minneapolis Grain Exchange December wheat futures in C$

 Calculating the basis using currency-adjusted futures results in a dramatically different result, especially with a weak Canadian dollar exchange rate.
 For those grain buyers that do not calculate the basis in this way, it is important that producers make the exchange rate adjustment in comparing basis levels of different companies.

-As a reference, the graphs below illustrate central Alberta upper grade hard red spring wheat prices and basis levels from June 2014 to June 2017.
+As reference, the below graphs illustrate central Alberta upper grade hard red spring wheat prices and basis levels from June 2014 to June 2017.

-The graph below shows two different methods of calculating basis.
+This graph shows 2 different methods of calculating basis.
 The blue line shows the unadjusted basis used by most grain companies.
 The red line converts MGEX futures to Canadian dollars first and then subtracts the Canadianized futures from the cash price – an adjusted basis.

-This currency-adjusted futures calculation method is the standard for calculating livestock basis levels, where US futures prices are also used.
+This currency-adjusted futures calculation method is the standard for calculating livestock basis levels, where United States futures prices are also used.
 In livestock basis contracts, currency is not part of basis.
 Therefore, a cattle basis contract does not lock in the currency, leaving that aspect open unless locked in otherwise.

-Comparing the two methods of calculating basis is not simple.
+Comparing the 2 methods of calculating basis are not simple.
 Remember that grain companies who quote the basis without adjusting the futures for exchange rate state that the currency exchange is contained within their basis.
 Therefore, they may suggest that adjusting the futures to Canadian dollars is at least a partial duplication of the currency effect.